PECOS-packages/PECOS/crates/pecos-neo/docs/runner.md

 ## Decomposition

-When a gate has no override and isn't natively supported, `Runner` looks up its decomposition in `GateDefinitions`:
+When a gate has no override and isn't natively supported, `CircuitRunner` looks up its decomposition in `GateDefinitions`:

 ```rust
 use pecos_neo::prelude::*;